Dear readers of ADxS.org, please forgive the disruption.

 Depression and fatigue correlated with increased F-dopa uptake and decreased L-dopa turnover on long-term IFN-α administration.33

-Pretreatment with an antidepressant (here: paroxetine) prevented IFN-α-induced depression, anxiety, cognitive impairment, and pain better than anorexia and fatigue.3940
+Pretreatment with an antidepressant (here: paroxetine) prevented IFN-α-induced depression, anxiety, cognitive impairment and pain better than anorexia and fatigue.3940

-The triggering of depressive symptoms (but not the other symptoms) by IFN-α could be mediated by the reduction of tryptophan (TRP) due to its conversion to kynurenine (KYN) by the enzyme indoleamine 2,3-dioxygenase.43 IFN-α 2 b, as a drug for hepaptitis C or malignant melanoma, induces severe depression in 40 to 50% of affected individuals in a dose-dependent manner and fatigue, loss of energy, and motor slowing in up to 80%.44 Plasma levels of IFN-α correlate highly with depression features according to the MADRS and fatigue scores according to the MFI.25
+As a drug against hepatitis C or malignant melanoma, IFN-α 2 b triggers severe depression in 40 to 50 % of those affected in a dose-dependent manner and fatigue, loss of energy and motor slowdown in up to 80 %.44 Plasma levels of IFN-α correlate highly with depression characteristics according to the MADRS and fatigue values according to the MFI.25

 Does not respond to antidepressants

-Late onset: depressive syndrome
+Late-onset consequence: depressive syndrome

 Depressive symptoms